toefel18/kluster/README.md

 ### Load Balancing

-Only 1 node does R request and writes its processing result to the RESPONSE topic
+Only 1 node processes an R request and writes its processing result to the RESPONSE topic.
-Only 1 node writes its CUD result to RESPONSE topic
+All nodes processes the CUD request, but only 1 node writes its processing result to RESPONSE topic.

 NB.
 The ONE topic can be pafrtitioned, also giving some load balancing.